interactive-fiction-class/interactive-fiction-class.github.io/homeworks/generating-descriptions/generating-descriptions.md

 East -
 ```

 It will then generate "West".
-Input "Ascend -" it will generate "Descend".
+Input "Ascend" it will generate "Descend".
 I
-Input "Go in through the Gate -" and it will generate "Exit the Gate".
+Input "Go in through the Gate" and it will generate "Exit the Gate".

 You can use the playground to create code based on a prompt that you can then use in your Python projects.
 Click on the "View Code" button, and you'll get some code that you can covern into a Python function that takes a direction as input and returns the reverse direction.
 For example: